-Hollister Incorporated is an independently-owned global company that develops, manufactures and markets healthcare products, servicing over 90 countries.
+Hollister Incorporated is an independently-owned global company that develops, manufactures and markets healthcare products, servicing over 90 countries for over 100 years.

 From the earliest days of our company, there has been a strong sense of community - a connection to people.
 That connection is embedded in the very fabric of our company, and as we continue to develop new products and services, we are focused on meeting the healthcare needs of people throughout the global community.